foobarbazfred/mqtt-rendaoh-2025/README.md

 ## Project Overview

-Players compete by pressing physical buttons connected to an AtomS3 (ESP32-S3) microcontroller running MicroPython.
+Players compete by pressing physical buttons connected to an Raspberry Pi Pico 2 W running MicroPython.
-Each button press sends a score update via MQTT, and game state—including scores and victory effects—is displayed on a GC9107 LCD (SPI interface).
+Each button press sends a score update via MQTT, and game state—including scores and victory effects—is displayed on a Color LED (NeoPixel).
-The project is specifically designed to teach beginners about **hardware/software integration, SPI communication, and MQTT messaging** through hands-on gameplay.
+The project is specifically designed to teach beginners about **hardware/software integration, button click counting by PIO, and MQTT messaging** through hands-on gameplay.

 ## Technical Architecture